 Since the first agricultural communities attracted the government predator’s eye thousands of years ago and led to the tax accountancy records Charles Adams first pointed out to us.
 Hunter gatherer communities were quite a bit more difficult to pin down and cage within the confines of a tax jurisdiction.
 Tax jurisdictions are the center of gravity for governments to germinate and expand their nefarious enterprises.

 Whether the murderous paroxysms of violence in the endless wars created by tax jurisdictions dressed in fancy bunting and flags in ancient times or today have more advanced killing machines, the mission is the same.
-Peter McCandless is fond of saying that a government will ultimately kill you for non-compliance of a seatbelt violation if your lack of obedience and insistence on resistance continues and escalates.
+Government will ultimately kill you for non-compliance of a seatbelt violation if your lack of obedience and insistence on resistance continues and escalates.

 Let’s travel down memory lane: